-Neville Chamberlain resigns as Prime Minister and is replaced by Winston Churchill, who at that time is First Sea Lord of the Admiralty, on the same day France, Belgium, Holland and Luxembourg are invaded by Germany, with Luxembourg occupied the same day.
+Neville Chamberlain resigns as Prime Minister and is replaced by Winston Churchill, who at that time is First Sea Lord of the Admiralty.
+On the same day France, Belgium, Holland and Luxembourg are invaded by Germany, with Luxembourg occupied the same day.
 This was the first phase of the invasion plan devised by Germany for Western Europe and was known as Fall Gelb (Case Yellow).

 Flying Officer D.E.
-Garland and Sergeant T. Grey flying a Fairey Battle become the first RAF recipients of the Victoria Cross when they are posthumously awarded one.
+Garland (pilot) and Sergeant T. Grey (observer) flying a Fairey Battle become the first Royal Air Force recipients of the Victoria Cross when they are posthumously awarded one.
 Leading aircraftman L R Reynolds (Wireless Operator/Air Gunner) was also aboard the aircraft and died.

 Air Chief Marshall Hugh Dowding Commander-in-Chief of RAF Fighter Command writes to the Prime Minister Winston Churchill requesting that no more fighter squadrons are sent to France.

 The Tiger Moth was used by the RAF to train its pilots